kfoxIsProgrammer/Sysc3110_Risk/README.md

 4. Kshitij Sawhney : kshitijsawhney@cmail.carleton.ca

 Deliverables:
-1.Jar file containing the source files.
+1. Jar file containing the source files.
-2.Design documents (changes and design choices) 3.JUnit tests
+2. Design documents (changes and design choices)
+3. JUnit tests
-4.Uml Diagram
+4. Uml Diagram
-5.User Manual
+5. User Manual
-6.Javadoc
+6. Javadoc

 Changes from previous iteration:
 This is the second iteration of the project.
 The Graphical User Interface was implemented to interact with the user.